dgopstein/atoms-of-confusion/program_study/README.md

 # Program Study Data

-In this study we showed 2 varations (one containing atoms, one with atoms removed) of 4 programs (IOCCC winners from various years) to participants to measure the difference in hand trace error rates.
+In this study we showed 2 variations (one containing atoms, one with atoms removed) of 4 programs (IOCCC winners from various years) to participants to measure the difference in hand trace error rates.

 ### Programs - `[a-h].c`